-When the raga name is indirectly used, to indicate the raga name, it is Suchita Raga Mudra.

-A very important point to note here is that 'whenever name of any raga occurs in the sahitya of the compositions, it can not be straight away called raga mudra.
+When the raga name is indirectly used, to indicate the raga name, it is Suchita Raga sahitya of the compositions, it can not be straight away called raga mudra.
 The name of a raga is treated as raga mudra only when that particular composition is set to that particular raga.